yungkuo/QCSE-paper/README.md

-# QCSE-paper
+# wavelength calibration
-This repository includes the codes for calibrating and analyzing QCSE results
+This repository includes the codes for calibrating a wide-field spectrally-resolved microscope, which was used to record the spectra of single nanorods under electric field modulation.